RetroReversing/retroReversing/pages/xbox/XboxGameEngines.md

 ---
 ## Glacier Engine
+The Glacier engine was developed by IO Interactive for their Hitman series of games, but was also used internally for a few other games such as Freedom Fighters on the xbox [^7].

 Games that are built on the glacier engine tend to include the following string inside the main executable:
 `Z:\\code\\engine\\SDL_Engine\\Glacier\\scriptdll.cpp` or `engine\\ScriptInterfaces
 `
 Games:
 * Hitman 2 Silent Assassin
 * Hitman Blood Money